-Initially, we considered several modeling techniques for creating species distribution models.
-We ran prelimary models on a smaller subset of woodcock occupancy data using MaxEnt (Phillips et al. 2006), random forest classification (Breiman 2001), classification and regression trees (Brieman et al. 1984), and neural networks (Hopfield 1982) using the R package SDMtune (Vignali et al. 2020, R Core Team 2022) to determine which modeling framework would be best suited for our data.
-We compared these models using area-under-the-curve (AUC), a common metric of predictive accuracy for classification models.
-After finding that the random forest classifier had the highest AUC, we used random forest techniques for all models going forward.
-For the breeding season species distribution model, we used a random forest classifier designed for clustered data (Wang and Chen 2016) to predict whether woodcock would be present or absent at survey points.
-We used survey route id as a clustering variable to compensate for autocorrelation between points on the same survey route.
-We also included survey type as an explanatory variable to account for the non-random distribution of state survey routes.
-To avoid overwhelming the model with highly correlated variables, we elected to use a backwards variable-selection approach (Genuer et al. 2019) to determine which variables to include in the final model using a three-step process, where each step produced a more parsimonious model.
-The first step eliminates variables that have little importance to prediction, the second step removes variables that have some relevance but are not critical for prediction, and third step eliminates variables that are redundant.
+We evaluated several modeling techniques fit to a smaller subset of woodcock occurrence data using MaxEnt (Phillips et al. 2006), random forest classification (Breiman 2001), classification and regression trees (Brieman et al. 1984), and neural networks (Hopfield 1982).
+All models were fit using the R package SDMtune (Vignali et al. 2020, R Core Team 2022).
+We compared model outputs using area-under-the-curve (AUC), a common metric of predictive accuracy for classification models.
+After finding that the random forest classifier had the highest AUC, we used random forest techniques for all subsequent models.
+For the breeding season model, we used a random forest classifier designed for spatially clustered data (Wang and Chen 2016), using survey route id as a clustering variable to compensate for autocorrelation among points on the same survey route.
+We also included survey type (state vs federal) as an explanatory variable to account for the non-random distribution of state survey routes.
+To avoid overwhelming the model with highly correlated variables, we used a three-step backwards variable-selection approach (Genuer et al. 2019), where each step produced a more parsimonious model.
+The first step eliminated variables with little importance to prediction, the second step removed variables with some relevance but not critical for prediction, and the third step eliminated variables that were redundant.
 We calculated AUC metrics to determine which step produced the most predictive model and carried that model forward to the final analysis.
 We used a k-fold cross validation approach with 10 folds to evaluate our final model, using 90% of the data in each fold as a training dataset and the remaining 10% as a testing dataset.
-We averaged AUCs for each of the 10 folds to produce a mean AUC for the final model.
-We then created predictive layers for each of the 10 folds and averaged those layers together to create a final predictive layer for the breeding season model.
+We averaged AUCs for each of the 10 folds to produce a mean AUC for the final model, and created predictive layers that averaged each of the 10-fold layers together to create a final predictive layer.

 Migratory season species distribution model